RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="ABP Test Sample Data Sent via RAK Serial Port Tool" />

-You can see the data sent by the RAK811 board on the The Things Stack device console *Live data* section and the *Last seen* info should be few seconds ago.
+You can see the data sent by the RAK811 board on The Things Stack device console *Live data* section and the *Last seen* info should be a few seconds ago.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/abpsend.png"